 New Orleans & Company continues to stay engaged with local and state health department officials as well the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) to stay abreast of the rapidly evolving Coronavirus (COVID-19) situation.
 We are working daily to keep you updated on this fluid situation as it applies to our industry.

-Below you will find a library of resources to help businesses and industry workers navigate this situation, as well as updates on guidance from our health partners and restrictions put in place by the city to slow the community spread of the virus.
+Below you will find a library of resources to help your business navigate this situation, as well as updates on guidance from our health partners and restrictions put in place by the city to slow the community spread of the virus.
+We have also compiled a library of resources for hospitality industry workers including unemployment resources, job openings, relief funds and more.

 New Orleans is a resilient city and we will get through this together.
 Let’s focus on making prudent decisions, being good citizens and good neighbors and taking all advice from health experts.
 We will continue to update these resources and keep you apprised of this rapidly developing situation.